ruijaulino/ruijaulino.github.io/_posts/2023-08-23-equities_bonds.md

 Shapewise, we see a large improvement over the 60/40; the annual return is 5% compared to the 8% of the benchmark but comes with a large reduction in the scale of the fluctuations.
-The weights are quite stable over training sets.
+The weights are quite stable over training sets (second figure shows the distributions quite concentrated around the means).

 With those weights one can leverage and prop up the returns (although it will expose us to more risks and exacerbate the model/estimation errors that we may make here).

 In terms of modelling as constant distribution across time instants that can be levered, this seems to be what the data tell us to do.

 ### Relation to Risk Parity
-The previous weights are similar to the ones one would obtain if we do the so called _risk parity_ approach - allocation proportional to the inverse scale of the distribution (compare with the weights obtained by bootstrap; the cross validation part was to assess out of sample performance):
+The previous weights are similar to the ones we obtain if we do the so called _risk parity_ approach - allocation proportional to the inverse scale of the distribution (compare with the weights obtained by bootstrap; the cross validation part was to assess out of sample performance):

 ```python